 To begin, put on laboratory gloves and the appropriate protective equipment [1-WIDE].
 Next, wash a pair of forceps and dissecting scissors first with a detergent and then with 70% ethanol [2-MED] and then dry them with a clean paper towel [3-MED over shoulder].

-Talent putting on gloves and lab coatSlated-
+Talent putting on lab coat and gloves

+Added shot 1.1.1.B: Talent cleans scissors and forceps with detergent.

-Talent spraying scissors and forceps with 70% ethanol
+Talent sprays and wipes scissors and forceps with 70% ethanol Videographer note: CU at the end

-Talent drying scissors and forceps with a paper towel
+Talent drying scissors and forceps with a paper towel Videographer note: see shot in 10495

 Prepare 50 mL of Hank’s Balanced Salt Solution, or HBSS, with 2% fetal calf serum, or FCS, by combining 1 mL of FCS with 49 mL of HBSS in a 50 mL tube [1-MED].
 Mix by gently pipetting the solution up and down approximately 10 times [2-MED-TEXT].